Continuous Temporal Learning of Probability Distributions via Neural ODEs with Applications in Continuous Glucose Monitoring Data: Related Work and Preliminaries

 \section{Related Work and Preliminaries}

 From a modeling perspective, the main novelty of our paper is the integration of mixture models with Neural ODEs to create a highly interpretable estimator for the dynamics of probability distributions generated by temporal stochastic processes.
-Our estimator relies on \emph{Maximum Mean Discrepancy} as its divergence measure, aiming to improve performance over classical likelihood-based methods.
+Our estimator relies on \emph{Maximum Mean Discrepancy} as its divergence measure, with the aim of improving performance over classical likelihood-based methods.
 In what follows, we outline the core components of the framework and place it in the context of existing literature.

-\subsubsection{Maximum Mean Discrepancy (MMD)}
+\paragraph{Maximum Mean Discrepancy (MMD)}

-To quantify the discrepancy between two probability distributions $P$ and $Q$ defined on a common measurable space $\mathcal{X}$, we use the \emph{Maximum Mean Discrepancy} (MMD) \cite{gretton2012kernel,muandet2017kernel}.
-MMD is a semi-metric that equals zero if and only if $P = Q$ provided the kernel is characteristic \cite{sriperumbudur2011universality,sejdinovic2013equivalence}.
+To quantify the discrepancy between two probability distributions $P$ and $Q$ defined on a common measurable space $\mathcal{X}$, we use \emph{Maximum Mean Discrepancy} (MMD) \cite{gretton2012kernel,muandet2017kernel}.
+MMD is a semimetric that equals zero if and only if $P = Q$ provided the kernel is characteristic \cite{sriperumbudur2011universality,sejdinovic2013equivalence}.